 Tonight is about a night of revelry since it is the last and no stone shall be left unturned to make it a memorable one.

 Fly out or extend the journey

 Post breakfast at Dzongu, we depart for the airport.
 Driving time approx. 5 hrs.
-Those who wish to extend their trip and head to North Sikkim (Gurdongmar lake, Zero point, Lachen, Lachung) can get in touch with us here
+Those who wish to extend their trip and head to North Sikkim (Gurudongmar lake, Zero point, Lachen, Lachung) can get in touch with us here.

 Munlom Nature resort